nicholasgriffintn/personal-ai-assistant/README.md

-# Personal Assistant
+# AI Platform

-A full-featured AI assistant application available at [polychat.app](https://polychat.app), built with Cloudflare Workers AI, AI Gateway and a bunch of other services.
-This project includes both a web/mobile application and a robust API backend, allowing me to create and control my own LLM assistant.
+A complete AI platform that makes multiple models available from a single application.
+It features an API platform that has been built out to provide a range of AI interactions and applications alongside a React frontend and a mobile application (in development).

 Check out my write up on this project [here](https://nicholasgriffin.dev/blog/building-my-own-ai-assistant).
+I've also launched a version of this to try out at [polychat.app](https://polychat.app).

 > [!NOTE]
 > Please note that this project is still in active development so there are a few features that are not yet fully working or fully imagined.